 Warm up/Stretch Out

-Warm up before your raise, get your blood bumping and heart pumping with a light warm up before any run.
+Warm up before your run, get your blood bumping and heart pumping with a light warm up before any run.
 Make sure after your run you stretch out thoroughly to help prevent muscle injuries.
 You should probably expect a little tenderness in the muscles the first few times, until your body starts to get used to running.

-Drink water when thirsty – simple huh?
+Drink water when thirsty – pretty simple really.